linuxfandudeguy/kurl/README.md

 download it from the releases tag thing

-debian and users download it this way
+debian users download it this way

 ```bash
 wget https://get-kurl.vercel.app/bin/kurl_1.0.deb